AlexMcBex/Mammas-Recipes/README.md

 - As a user, I would like to view details of a single recipe, including ingredients and instructions.
 - As a user, I would like to edit and delete my recipes.
 - As a user, I would like to search for recipes using ingredients.
+- As a user, I can authenticate and manage my recipes securely.

 ## Routes Table